Aadesh Bandekar

-Aadesh Chandrakant Bandekar is a Marathi actor, TV host, and a Shiv Sena secretary and leader.
+Aadesh Chandrakant Bandekar is a Marathi Actor, TV presenter, and Leader and Secretary of Shiv Sena (UBT).
 He is known for hosting the Marathi game show Home Minister on Zee Marathi since 2004.
 He is the former chairman of Shree Siddhivinayak Temple Trust with a status of Minister of State Government of Maharashtra.
 He holds a degree in M.A. political science from University of Mumbai (2020–22).

 Career

 Entertainment

 Bandekar hosted the musical Antakshari show Tak Dhina Dhin on DD National.
 Bandekar is known for hosting the game show Home Minister on Zee Marathi since 2004.
-In the show, Aadesh Bandekar visits various homes and plays games with the house wives where the winner wins a Paithani saree.
+In the show, Aadesh Bandekar visits various homes and plays games with house wives where the winner wins a Paithani saree.
 He is popular among the women of Maharashtra as Bhauji (lit.
 'Brother-in-law').
 In 2010, while he contested the State Assembly elections, the show was hosted by actor Jitendra Joshi.
 Bandekar resumed the show in 2011, after losing the elections.
 He has also hosted many other game shows like Hapta Band, WOW, DNA, Zing Zing Zingat and Divided.
-He has also done compering of award shows.
+He has also done compering at award shows.

 Bandekar has worked in Marathi TV serials like Avaghachi Sansar and Avantika on Zee Marathi.
 He debuted in films opposite Mrinal Kulkarni in the film Vishwaas.

-Bandekar, under his banner "Soham Productions", is also the producer of the crime-based Marathi television show Lakshya that airs on STAR Pravah.
+Bandekar, under his banner "Soham Productions", is also the producer of the crime-based Marathi television show Lakshya that airs on Star Pravah.

 Politics

 Bandekar joined the Maharashtrian political party Shiv Sena in September 2009.
-He became the second member of Shiv Sena from the entertainment industry after singer and Indian Idol Season 1 winner Abhijeet Sawant had previously joined it.
-He contested the State Assembly elections of 2009 from the Mahim constituency.
+He became the second member of Shiv Sena from the entertainment industry after singer and Indian Idol (season 1) winner Abhijeet Sawant had previously joined it.
+He contested the 2009 Maharashtra Assembly election from the Mahim Assembly constituency.
 He continued his work under Shiv Sena and played a backstage role in the 2012's Brihanmumbai Municipal Corporation elections.

-Aadesh Bandekar is a chairman of shree Siddhivinayak Ganpati Temple trust since July 2017 - controlled by Govt of Maharashtra status - Minister of State.
-Aadesh Bandekar is a president of Shiv Sena Chitrapat Sena.
-Aadesh Bandekar is the Brand Ambassador of Matheran hill station and Abhyuday Bank.
+Aadesh Bandekar is a chairman of Shree Siddhivinayak Ganpati Temple Trust since July 2017 - controlled by Government of Maharashtra as Minister of State.
+He is a president of Shiv Sena Chitrapat Sena.
+Aadesh Bandekar is also the brand ambassador of Matheran hill station and Abhyuday Bank.
 Aadesh Bandekar is a vice chairman of the International Roll Ball Federation.